-The horror of COVID-19!
+The terrifying reality of COVID-19!

 After finding out that he was positive, there were no hospital beds available, so he waited at home.
 She was able to be hospitalized 20 days later, and after being discharged about two weeks later, she was treated at a hotel and at home, but she continued to feel unwell and was readmitted to the hospital in June.
 She is now home and out of the hospital, but sees a doctor when her symptoms get worse.